FlyBrainLab/FlyBrainLab/README.md

 You can use the [`download_datasets.sh`](https://raw.githubusercontent.com/FlyBrainLab/run_scripts/main/flybrainlab/download_datasets.sh) script, or follow the steps below.

+- Go to the folder you want to install NeuroArch Databases in

 - FlyCircuit and Janelia Medulla 7 column datasets

 https://drive.google.com/file/d/1Nbo0C55X52OeYJtYVzB-52mo7I7H4UCc/view?usp=sharing (~350 MB, decompress to 2GB)